SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Amalgamite.md

 reason: 0
 intuition: 0
 presence: 0
-traits:
-  - name: Loyalty Collar
-    effects:
-      - effect: When the amalgamite is reduced to 0 Stamina, their loyalty collar explodes, dealing 1d6 damage to each adjacent enemy and object.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Several Arms
+    name: Several Arms
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 2
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        t1: 4 damage
+        tier1: 4 damage
-        t2: 5 damage; A < 1 grabbed
+        tier2: 5 damage; A < 1 grabbed
-        t3: 6 damage; A < 2 grabbed
+        tier3: 6 damage; A < 2 grabbed
+      - name: Effect
-      - effect: The amalgamite can have up to four targets grabbed at once.
+        effect: The amalgamite can have up to four targets grabbed at once.
-        name: Effect
+      - cost: 3 Malice
-      - effect: The amalgamite deals 3 damage to each creature grabbed this way or who they already have grabbed, and regains Stamina equal to the damage dealt.
+        effect: The amalgamite deals 3 damage to each creature grabbed this way or who they already have grabbed, and regains Stamina equal to the damage dealt.
-        cost: 3 Malice
+  - type: feature
+    feature_type: ability
-  - name: Posthumous Promotion
+    name: Posthumous Promotion
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One war dog
     effects:
+      - name: Effect
-      - effect: If the target has a loyalty collar, they are reduced to 0 Stamina.
+        effect: If the target has a loyalty collar, they are reduced to 0 Stamina.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Loyalty Collar
+    icon: ⭐️
+    effects:
+      - effect: When the amalgamite is reduced to 0 Stamina, their loyalty collar explodes, dealing 1d6 damage to each adjacent enemy and object.
 ~~~